The Bankrate promise

 Homeowners insurance rates by state

 Every state has unique factors, such as extreme weather events, that could affect your homeowners insurance premium.
 To start your home insurance search, it may help to know how your state compares to others in the nation.
-Afterward, consider looking into the common weather hazards and other factors associated with your ZIP code that may further influence your premium.
+You might also consider looking into the common weather hazards and other factors associated with your ZIP code that may further influence your premium.

 Homeowners insurance rates by carrier

 Each carrier has a unique underwriting process and coverage offerings, so do not be surprised if you get different quotes from different insurance companies for the same coverage options.
-That is why it is a good idea to get quotes from multiple carriers so you can see which ones offer you the best coverage for your money.
+That is why most insurance professionals recommend getting quotes from multiple carriers so you can see which ones offer you the best coverage for your money.
 The table below showcases average annual premiums for a home insurance policy with a $250,000 dwelling coverage limit from the top providers in the U.S., listed in order of market share.

 - Coverage A, Dwelling: $250,000